-Title Sharing expertise with regional neighbours Media name/outlet ANSTO Country Australia Date 21/11/18 Description In an event hosted by Macquarie University and ANSTO, representatives from International Atomic Energy Agency (IAEA) member states in the Asia-Pacific region travelled to ANSTO to attend a technical training course on the advanced application of fallout radionuclides and complementary techniques for investigations of soil and water quality.
+Title Sharing expertise with regional neighbours Media name/outlet ANSTO Country/Territory Australia Date 21/11/18 Description In an event hosted by Macquarie University and ANSTO, representatives from International Atomic Energy Agency (IAEA) member states in the Asia-Pacific region travelled to ANSTO to attend a technical training course on the advanced application of fallout radionuclides and complementary techniques for investigations of soil and water quality.

 The participants were twenty scientists from Bangladesh, Cambodia, China, India, Indonesia, Laos, Malaysia, Mongolia, Nepal, Pakistan, Philippines, Sri Lanka, Thailand and Viet Nam, who will be undertaking soil and water research in their respective countries under the auspices of the IAEA Regional Cooperative Agreement project RAS5084.

 Group poses at Royal National Park where field day was held.
 Course leader Dr Tim Ralph (second from left front row)

 Numerous experts from Australia, New Zealand and the IAEA, including course director Dr Tim Ralph, from Macquarie University, and Dr Craig Woodward from ANSTO, shared their knowledge and skills over a five day program that encompassed theory/applications, practical sessions and analysis/interpretation of data.

 “Our role is to train participants at the regional level of Asia and the Pacific so that they are able to apply the same nuclear and isotopic techniques appropriately to their different projects,” said Ralph, who developed the regional project with the IAEA and has been lead country coordinator since it began in January 2018.